Ernest Troubridge: Family and early life

-Ernest Troubridge was born in Hampstead, London, on 15 July 1862, the third son of Sir Thomas St Vincent Hope Cochrane Troubridge and his wife Louisa Jane (née Gurney, a niece of Elizabeth Fry, the Quaker and prison reformer).
+Ernest Troubridge was born in Hampstead, London, on 15 July 1862, the third son of Sir Thomas Troubridge, 3rd Baronet, and his wife Louisa Jane (née Gurney, a niece of the Quaker and prison reformer Elizabeth Fry).
 Thomas Troubridge had served in the army during the Crimean War, and had lost his right leg and left foot at the Battle of Inkerman.

-The family had a particularly strong naval tradition, Ernest's great-grandfather, Sir Thomas Troubridge, 1st Baronet, had fought alongside Nelson at Cape St Vincent, while his grandfather, Sir Edward Troubridge, 2nd Baronet, had also been an admiral.
-Ernest was also more distantly related to the distinguished admirals Sir Alexander Cochrane and Thomas Cochrane, Lord Cochrane.
+The family had a particularly strong naval tradition.
+Ernest's great-grandfather, Sir Thomas Troubridge, 1st Baronet, had fought alongside Nelson at Cape St Vincent, while his grandfather, Sir Edward Troubridge, 2nd Baronet, had also been an admiral.
+Ernest was also more distantly related to the distinguished admirals Alexander Cochrane and Thomas Cochrane, Lord Cochrane.
 Ernest Troubridge briefly attended Wellington College before joining the Royal Navy in 1875.
-He attended the Royal Naval College, at Dartmouth as a naval cadet, and by 1884 had been promoted to lieutenant.
+He trained aboard the Britannia at Dartmouth as a naval cadet, and by 1884 had been promoted to lieutenant.
 During his service with the fleet he was awarded the silver medal of the Royal Humane Society, when in 1888 he saved the life of a young seaman who had fallen overboard in the night while their ship was in Suda Bay, Crete.